naabdi/shuniprg3982/README.md

 # shuniprg3982
-Codes of examples and exercises for Computer Programming course at Shahreza University
+Examples and exercises' source codes for Computer Programming course at Shahreza University